openmailbox/tsrp-fivem/README.md

 1. Install [Docker](https://www.docker.com/).
 1. `git clone` this repository into a local directory of your choice.
 1. Obtain your own license key from the [Fivem Keymaster](https://keymaster.fivem.net/).
-1. Paste your key into a file named `fivem-key.txt` in the top level of your repo copy.
+1. Create your local config by copying `cfg/server.cfg.orig` to `cfg/server.cfg`.
+1. Modify `cfg/server.cfg` and add your FiveM license key at the bottom where it says `MY_LICENSE_KEY`.
 1. Use [Docker Compose](https://docs.docker.com/compose/) to execute `compose up` on the `compose.yaml` file.
 1. In your browser, navigate to `http://localhost:40125` using the mapped port.
 You will see the txAdmin setup screen.
 1. Inspect the logs of the resulting `tsrp-fivem` container to find the pin number to setup txAdmin.